 If you do not have enough money for loans, do not ignore the situation!
 Here are some actions you can take:

 - Call up the student loan lender and working something out.
 Explain your situation.
 You are not the first person who has difficulty paying back the loan and you will not be the last person either.
-Three things could happen:1.
-No changes are made.
-This is not very likely because the lender wants its money back.
-It is in its interest to assist you to pay back the loan.
+Three things could happen:

 2. The repayment schedule is stretched over a longer period of time.
 You’ll pay less each month but you’ll end up paying more interest overall.
 This could be the break that you need.
 And when your luck changes for the better later on, you could always increase your payments.

 3. The lender could put you on deferment, which means you do not have to pay back anything now.
 However, the interest will accrue.
 So when you do pay the loan later, you’ll have to pay more.
 Again, this could be beneficial if you need a short break while you get back on your feet.
 Later when you make more money, you can pay back the loan.